Julien-Sklarik/Rolling-VaR-engines-and-backtesting-for-an-equal-weight-US-equity-sleeve/README.md

 # Rolling VaR engines and backtesting for an equal weight US equity sleeve

 I built a compact risk research pipeline for a ten million dollar equal weight US equity sleeve.
 It estimates one day risk using parametric and historical engines, adds bootstrap confidence bands, and backtests exception rates.
-The repo keeps outputs and figures clean so a reviewer can skim results fast.

 ## Summary
 I form daily portfolio returns from adjusted prices with adaptive weights when names have gaps.
 Parametric VaR uses rolling sample mean and covariance.
 Historical VaR uses a rolling empirical quantile of portfolio returns.
 Bootstrap intervals use percentile resampling of the window.
 Backtesting compares realized losses against the latest forecast to count exceptions over a recent evaluation window.